iKingCold/optimizely-maps-editor/README.md

 # Option 2.
 Get started through the repository
 1. Clone the repository
 1. Run the `create-database.bat` to create an empty database
-    - _OR_ attach a database of your choice
 1. Open the solution and start the `DemoSite` project
 1. Create an admin user in the Optimizely UI: http://localhost:8081/Util/Login
 1. Create a new page in the Optimizely UI Edit-panel